klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/caution.md

 Because there are lots of transaction types in Klaytn, fields of transaction receipt vary based on the transaction type.

-When you try to query Klaytn transaction receipts via eth namespace JSON-RPC apis, Klaytn TransactionReceipt will return as Ethereum Transaction Receipt.
+When you try to query Klaytn transaction receipts via eth namespace JSON-RPC apis, Klaytn TransactionReceipt will be returned as Ethereum Transaction Receipt.

 This document describes the details of converting process (Klaytn Transaction Receipt -> Ethereum Transaction Receipt).